karuppusamy-d/meet-attendance/README.md

 # Meet Attendance

-It is a chrome/edge extension that logs attendance during online classes/meetings in Google Meet.
+It is a Chrome / Edge extension that logs attendance during online meetings in Google Meet.
 It monitors all participants between the set interval and outputs data as an HTML file.
+It also has keyboard shortcuts to toggle the mic and camera.

 ### Features